VS-CDR/Pygame-s/README.md

-In this project, I practiced learning Pygame
+In this project, I practiced in Pygame